2010 Article, updated November 2017

 - Constitutions that were drafted decades ago which are effectively ignored because they no longer answer to current needs and practices, and

-My advice: Even if it costs to get a lawyer to prepare the constitution, in the short-term it will save members a lot of time, and in the longer term it should save much wasted time, angst, and money.
+My advice: Even if it costs money to get a lawyer to prepare the constitution, in the short-term it will save members a lot of time, and in the longer term it should save much wasted time, angst, and money.